-Excessive schoolbag weight is a health problem commonly reported in pediatric age.1 Carrying heavy school bags is associated with a multitude of body biomechanical affections or disorders such as changes in sagittal plane in posture and balance, spinal curvature, consistency of repositioning and musculoskeletal discomfort.2- 7 The particular situation of musculoskeletal pain is the basis of studies investigating the relative weight limit of schoolbags which has a less impact on the imbalance of physiological and biomechanical functions.^{2-7,8}
+Excessive schoolbag weight is a health problem commonly reported in the pediatric age group.
+Carrying heavy schoolbags is associated with a multitude of body biomechanical afflictions or disorders such as changes in the sagittal plane in posture and balance, spinal curvature, consistency of repositioning and musculoskeletal discomfort.2-7 The particular situation of musculoskeletal pain is the basis of studies investigating the relative weight limit of schoolbags which has less impact on the imbalance of physiological and biomechanical functions.2-7,8

-9 Previous studies showed that school bags should be within acceptable limits of 10-15% of a child's body 10 weight to avoid musculoskeletal pain.^{1,8-14} Secondary school children are a target group at risk for 11 musculoskeletal pain because of the maximum development of the appendicular skeletal system that occurs 12 especially during puberty.^{15,16} Other studies conducted in the population of primary school pupils revealed 13 negative effects on the musculoskeletal system associated to heavy schoolbag carriage.^{6,17-22} In addition, 14 considering the musculoskeletal development of school-age in children, the schoolbag weight and the 15 negative consequences of heavy loads can lead to problems in the development of the spine.23-26 Studies 16 reported that the development of back pain in children can increase the risk of developing chronic back pains 17 in adulthood.27,28
+Previous studies showed that schoolbags should be within acceptable limits of 10-15% of a child's body weight to avoid musculoskeletal pain.1,8-14 Secondary school children are a target group at risk for musculoskeletal pain because of the maximum development of the appendicular skeletal system that occurs especially during puberty.
+Other studies conducted in the population of primary school pupils revealed negative effects on the musculoskeletal system associated to heavy schoolbag carriage.6,17-22 In addition, considering the musculoskeletal development of school-age in children, the schoolbag weight and the negative consequences of heavy loads can lead to problems in the development of the spine.23-26 Studies reported that the development of back pain in children can increase the risk of developing chronic back pains in adulthood.

-19 Items contributing to the weight of schoolbags include school manuals, and additional items such as afternoon 20 tea, bottles of water, sports equipment, and jackets.29
+Items contributing to the weight of schoolbags include school manuals, and additional items such as afternoon tea, bottles of water, sports equipment, and jackets.

 Unfortunately, despite the negative consequences of carrying heavy schoolbags on the children's health,2-7 to our opinion, this situation does not seem to worry parents and school officials.
-It is still accepted today that the weight of the backpack should be further reduced in order to limit the prevalence of back pains in children;30 and with this regard many studies have been conducted in variety of educational systems.^{1,2,6,8,9,18,20,21,29,31-33}
+It is still accepted today that the weight of the backpack should be further reduced in order to limit the prevalence of back pains in children; and with this regard many studies have been conducted in a variety of educational systems.1,2,6,8,9,18,20,21,29,31-33

 In Cameroon, the educational system is bilingual, and is subdivided into two sub-systems: French-speaking and English-speaking.
 In November 2017, the Government recommended and prescribed one schoolbook per subject matter instead of the multiple books per subject as it was previously.
-Before this Government decision, the mean number of textbooks per student was 13 in Cameroon, whereas the average in Africa was 8.5.34 One of the objectives of this prescription was to prevent health risks associated with increasing volume and weight of schoolbag.
+Before this Government decision, the mean number of textbooks per student was 13 in Cameroon, whereas the average in Africa was 8.5.
+One of the objectives of this prescription was to prevent health risks associated with increasing volume and weight of schoolbag.

-- 33 - Since this Government decision, no scientific investigation in our knowledge has been carried to evaluate the current impact of the weight of the schoolbag on musculoskeletal pain in Cameroon. - 36
+Since this Government decision, no scientific investigation in our knowledge has been carried to evaluate the current impact of the weight of the schoolbag on musculoskeletal pain in Cameroon.